JieYingWu/COVID-19_US_County-level_Summaries/README.md

-# ARCADE Lab COVID-19 Predictive Modeling
+# County-level Socioeconomic Data for Predictive Modeling of Epidemiological Effects

-**Goal:** We aim to gather a *machine readable* dataset related to the novel coronavirus (COVID-19) for the purpose of enhancing the response of the data science community.
+**TL/DR:** We aim to gather a *machine readable* dataset related to socioeconomic factors that may affect the spread and/or consequences of epidemiological outbreaks, particularly the novel coronavirus (COVID-19).
+This dataset is envisioned to serve the datascience and modeling communities.
+If you want to contribute, please let us know!
+You can find a list of states currently being worked on below.

+**Goal:**

 We aim to collect the following information:
 * Demographic data